AIT staff makes every effort to ensure the well-being of its students.

 - and to fulfill the Hungarian immigration authority requirements.

-The Hungarian immigration authority requires students to hold a medical insurance that meets the so-called "Schengen visa requirements".
+The Hungarian immigration authority requires students to hold medical insurance that meets the so-called "Schengen visa requirements".

 These requirements are: